 After you've received your CAS, you should complete the online application form on the Home Office website.
 Please use this guide when completing your form.

-You should stop completing the form after inputting your CAS number so any amendments required can be made when you have an appointment with a Visa Services Assistant.
+You should stop completing the form after inputting your CAS number so any amendments required can be made if you have your application checked by a Student Visa Advisor.